randsleadershipslack/documents-and-resources/code-of-conduct.md

 ## Administrators

-Administrators serve two years terms with an option for a second.
+Administrators serve two years terms with an option for a second term.

 The Administrator(s) of Rands Leadership as of November 2021: